 The Stag At Offchurch, near Leamington Spa

-For the superkeen there’s the 6.5mile Offchurch Circular starting at The Stag at Offchurch, a fab gastropub with a relaxed atmosphere, an amazing drinks list and warm log fires, in the delightful village of Offchurch.
+For the superkeen there’s the 6.5mile Offchurch Circular starting at The Stag at Offchurch, a fab gastropub with a relaxed atmosphere, in the delightful village of Offchurch.
 You’ll take in part of the Millennium Way, a beautiful 100m walk across three counties, the parish church of St Gregory, kissing gates, a high bridge over a disused railway at Hunningham Hill and the River Leam.
 The pub is very child-friendly and well-behaved dogs are allowed in the bar area.
 It’s an easy drive from Leamington.
-Read my review here,

 White Hart Inn, Ufton, near Leamington Spa